ephsmith/python-book/docs/02/02-basic-types.md

 - empty lists or tuples: `False`
 - non-empty string, list, or tuple: `True`

+## `NoneType` Type
+This is a special type in Python.
+More accurately, there is only one instance of this type stored in memory in a Python program as `None`.
+It is used to represent the absence of a value.
+This type is used as:

+- default arguments in functions
+- to check the return (or absence of a return) value from a function
+- an explicit value returned form a function to signal information to the caller

+!!! caution
+    Always use the `is` keyword when making comparisons to `None`.
+Example `if name is None...`.

 ## Sequence Types
 A Python sequence is an ordered collection of items which can be accessed by index